yjl9903/AnimeSpace/packages/cli/README.md

 Paste your favourite anime online.

-Anime Paste is yet another solution for automatically downloading bangumis.
+AnimeSpace is yet another solution for automatically downloading bangumis.

-This is the command line application package for managing [Anime Paste](https://github.com/XLorPaste/AnimePaste).
+This is the command line application package for managing [AnimeSpace](https://github.com/XLorPaste/AnimePaste).

-Anime Paste includes **an admin command-line application** to config what bangumis and how to download and **a builtin web application** to view bangumis which can also be deployed on [Cloudflare Pages](https://pages.cloudflare.com/).
+AnimeSpace includes **an admin command-line application** to config what bangumis and how to download and **a builtin web application** to view bangumis which can also be deployed on [Cloudflare Pages](https://pages.cloudflare.com/).
 It also support download resource for the media library software like [Jellyfin](https://github.com/jellyfin/jellyfin) and so on.

 All the bangumi resource is automatically fetched from [動漫花園](https://share.dmhy.org/).
 Sincere thanks to [動漫花園](https://share.dmhy.org/) and all the fansubs.